 Urology Centers of Alabama leads the way in prostate cancer treatment with state-of-the-art facilities and the most advanced technology available.
-Urology Centers continues to modify surgical techniques to provide the best possible outcome for all patients.
-In addition to advanced treatment options, there are multiple post-surgery opportunities at Urology Centers of Alabama.
+UCA continues to modify surgical techniques to provide the best possible outcome for all patients.
+In addition to advanced treatment options, there are multiple post-surgery opportunities at UCA.
 These opportunities include: a dedicated erectile dysfunction team, biofeedback training to reduce incontinence, and cancer support groups.

-Prostate Cancer is one of the most common male malignancies in the United States and it is expected that more than 241,740 men will be diagnosed with this condition annually.
-Men have a 1 in 6 lifetime chance of contracting prostate cancer and it is the third leading cause for cancer death in men.
-The annual prostate cancer death rate has been declining recently which we think may be due to screening and early detection of the disease.
+Prostate Cancer is one of the most common male malignancies in the United States, and it is expected that more than 248,530 men will be diagnosed with this condition annually.
+Men have a 1 in 8 lifetime chance of contracting prostate cancer, and it is the third leading cause for cancer death in men.
+The annual prostate cancer death rate has been declining recently, which we think may be due to screening and early detection of the disease.
 Prostate cancer usually occurs later in life and grows slowly, but this is not always the case.
 While some types of prostate cancer may need minimal or no treatment, other types are aggressive and can spread quickly.
-If prostate cancer can be detected early while it is still confined to the prostate, the chance for successful treatment of disease is very good.
+If prostate cancer can be detected early while it is still confined to the prostate, the chance for successful treatment of the disease is very good.

 The main risk factors include:

 Age – Prostate Cancer is more common as men get older.